Alchemical-AI-LLC/Helpware-Design-PRD/TEXT_README.md

 ### Step 1: Configure Your Retell Credentials

-Edit `retell-inline-branded.html` and replace these placeholders:
+Edit `retell-seamless.html` (recommended) and replace these placeholders:

 ```html
 data-public-key="YOUR_RETELL_PUBLIC_KEY"